 The cyber security industry is growing day by day.
-As more specialists join the ranks, more malware is being launched than ever before, and more and more resources are being deployed to counter cyber-attacks.
+As Cyber Security Services become more important, and more specialists join the ranks, more malware is being launched than ever before, taking advantage of cyber security failures.
+More and more resources are being deployed to counter cyber-attacks.
 Although these efforts have been widely successful so far, the industry still has a long way to go before we can, as a whole, catch up with these threats.
 So, with that, here are 5 shocking cyber security stats to tell you why you need to be aware of the extent of cyber-attacks.

 There is a hacker attack every 39 seconds

 A Clark School study at the University of Maryland was one of the first to be able to quantify the near constant rate of hacker attacks of computers with Internet access – every 39 seconds on average, affecting one in three Americans every year – and the non-secure usernames and passwords we use give attackers more chance of success.